Read and report vaccine reactions, harassment and failures.

 Diphtheria

-• Treatment options for diphtheria include the use of the diphtheria antitoxin and antibiotics such as penicillin and erythromycin.
+- Treatment options for diphtheria include using the diphtheria antitoxin and antibiotics to target the infection.

-• While diphtheria is extremely rare in U.S. and other developed countries with good sanitation, it is still endemic in various areas of the world, including Eastern Europe, the Middle East, Asia, the South Pacific, and countries such as Haiti, the Dominican Republic, and Venezuela.
+- While diphtheria is extremely rare in the U.S. and other developed countries with good sanitation, it is still endemic in various areas of the world, including Eastern Europe, the Middle East, Asia, the South Pacific, and countries such as Haiti, the Dominican Republic, and Venezuela.

 Diphtheria Vaccine

-• Vaccinated individuals can still spread the diphtheria bacteria because vaccination does not eliminate carriage of Corynebacterium diphtheriae in the back of the throat or on the skin.
+- Vaccinated individuals can still spread the diphtheria bacteria because vaccination does not eliminate the carriage of Corynebacterium diphtheriae in the back of the throat or on the skin.

-• Using the MedAlerts search engine, as of the March 29, 2024 data release, there have been 211,851 reports of diphtheria vaccine reactions, hospitalizations, injuries, and deaths following diphtheria vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS), including 3,437 related deaths, 25,400 hospitalizations, and 3,768 related disabilities.
-Some of the adverse reactions of the combination vaccines containing diphtheria include a temperature of 105 F. or higher, collapse or shock-like state (hypotonic-hyporesponsive episodes), persistent crying lasting three hours or more, convulsions with or without fever, and encephalopathy (coma, decreased level of consciousness, prolonged convulsions).
+- Using the MedAlerts search engine, as of February 28, 2025, there have been 219,279 reports of diphtheria vaccine reactions, hospitalizations, injuries, and deaths following diphtheria vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS), including 3,500 related deaths, 26,386 hospitalizations, and 3,876 related disabilities.
+Some of the adverse reactions of the combination vaccines containing diphtheria include a temperature of 105 F. or higher, collapse or shock-like state (hypotonic-hyporesponsive episodes), persistent crying lasting 3 hours or more, convulsions with or without fever, and encephalopathy (coma, decreased level of consciousness, prolonged convulsions).

 Food & Drug Administration (FDA)